SEO isn’t simple, easy, or quick.

 Before we get into the complete on-page SEO guide, it’s worth considering the role that on-page SEO has on your website’s user experience (UX), and why this matters to Google (and thus, your ranking).

 Google’s job is to deliver search results that users want to see.
-If their query is average salary for a lawyer and the search results are displaying the tuition for law schools, Googlebot has failed and frustrated the user (surprisingly enough, that’s an actual example from Google’s Search Quality Evaluator Guidelines).
+If their query is the average salary for a lawyer and the search results are displaying the tuition for law schools, Googlebot has failed and frustrated the user (surprisingly enough, that’s an actual example from Google’s Search Quality Evaluator Guidelines).

 In other words, Google cares about user experience.